katacoda-scenarios/kubernetes-bootcamp-scenarios/5/step2.md

 Let’s check that the Service is load-balancing the traffic.
-To find out the exposed IP and Port we can use the describe service as we learned in the previously Module:
+To find out the exposed IP and Port we can use the describe service as we learned in the previous Module:

 `kubectl describe services/kubernetes-bootcamp`{{execute}}